 The George Foreman Grill has been a terrific addition to many kitchens.
-It is an electric grill that offers fast grilling of food indoors.
+It is an electric grill that lets you quickly grill food indoors.

 It has a cooking method that is designed to reduce the amount of fat in the meats that you cook.
 This makes it a terrific utensil for the at-home chef who wants to eat healthy foods but doesn't have a lot of time for cooking.

-The following guidelines will make using your grill a lot more efficient (and tasty!)
+The following guidelines will make using your grill much more efficient (and tasty!).

 Though it is a non-stick grill, it works even better if you use oil to further reduce the stickiness.
 Olive oil also adds to the taste of your foods, especially if you use a flavored kind.

 You want to use a healthy oil and not butter or a fattening oil.
-After all, this grill is reducing the fat in your meats so it doesn't make sense to add more fat back in.
-Olive oil fat is healthy fat.
+After all, this grill is reducing the fat in your meats, so it doesn't make sense to add more fat back in.
+Olive oil fat is a healthy fat.

 Many people think of this grill as just something for fish and meats.
 However, you can make light, healthy recipes by grilling vegetables and fruit on this kitchen utensil as well.